owkin/GrAIdient/Docs/Concepts/TRAINING.md

 let loss = try! lastLayer.getLossGPU(groundTruth)
 ```

-Please note that the `setData`, `lossDerivative` and `getLoss` are not exposed
+Please note that `setData`, `lossDerivative` and `getLoss` are not exposed
 at the model level.
 They are specific to some layers.
-So beware not to forget the `GPU` in the API name.
+Beware not to forget the `GPU` in the API name.

-Also note how the `setData` enables the forward pass while
+Also note how `setData` enables the forward pass while
 `lossDerivative` enables the backward pass.

 Finally, `getLoss` is a just an indicator